 The Partnership intends to offer 5,000,000 common units to the public and 750,000 common units to Sunoco Partners LLC if the underwriters do not exercise their over-allotment option, representing limited partner interests, pursuant to a public offering.
 It will also concurrently issue to Sunoco Partners LLC 5,633,639 common units and 11,383,639 subordinated units, representing additional limited partner interests, and a 2% general partner interest and incentive distribution rights in exchange for the contribution of the assets of Sunoco Logistics (Predecessor).
-The contribution of the assets also will entitle Sunoco Partners LLC to receive \$247 million in cash representing the estimated net proceeds from the \$250 million offering.
+The contribution of the assets also will entitle Sunoco Partners LLC to receive \$247 million in cash representing the estimated net proceeds from the \$250 million offering of senior notes, which will be issued concurrently with the public offering.